mihali/hydrocycler/README.md

  O] - - <H-O] - - <H-O] - - <H

 The input is a cartesian coordinate file and the outputs are cartesian coordinate files as well.

+**pymocyler.py** is a pymol helper script.
+**hydrocycler_engine.py** is an automated script to generate .xyz files and a shell script to execute Gaussian for corresponding .com files.
+See https://github.com/mihali/gt-x for a quick script to turn .xyz files into .com files.

 ## Installation